erreaizan/erreaizan/README.md

 * :soccer: I´m a soccer referee
 * :desktop_computer: I liked technology
 * I consider myself friendly and fun :upside_down_face:
+* Last year I did an internship at a company called Freelan

 > Who does not risk